Co-moving volumes and Reynolds transport theorem in DiPerna-Lions theory: Introduction

-We conclude Introduction with referring to a recent work by Bothe-K\"ohne \cite{BK} (see also Bothe \cite{B1}) on another generalization of Reynolds transport theorem for a flow map generated by a discontinuous vector field arising from a two-phase flow with a sharp interface and phase change.
+We conclude the introduction by referring to a recent work by Bothe-K\"ohne \cite{BK} (see also Bothe \cite{B1}) on an alternative generalization of Reynolds transport theorem for a flow map generated by a discontinuous vector field arising from a two-phase flow with a sharp interface and phase change.
+Even though the velocity field is assumed to be jointly continuous and locally Lipschitz in the spatial variable in each phase, discontinuity across the interface requires the the notion of differential inclusions.
 If a co-moving volume intersects the interface, a surface integral remains in the transport formula due to discontinuity across the interface.